Hi there! I’m Kim B. Smith.

-Ok, I lied; there are really two.
-I’m a mom to two black labs, who are the love of my life.
+I’m a mom to two black labs, who are the loves of my life.

-Usually, when I’m not busy working, you can catch me hiking or seeking nature of any kind, and can be found watching Big Bang Theory every chance I get!
+Usually, when I’m not busy working, you can catch me hiking or seeking nature of any kind, and I watch The Big Bang Theory any chance I get!